-DOS Immigration Functions
+DOS Immigration Functions20

-Section 104 of the INA gives responsibility for administering and enforcing immigration law to the Secretary of State.
+The Homeland Security Act of 2002 gives the DHS Secretary exclusive authority to issue regulations with respect to visa issuance, while maintaining the responsibility for implementation of visa issuance in DOS.
 DOS has several bureaus and offices that have immigration-related functions: the Bureau of Consular Affairs, the Bureau of Democracy, Refugee and Migration Affairs, and the Office of the Legal Adviser.